rh-ai-quickstart/f5-api-security/README.md

 Note: the 70B model is NOT required for initial testing of this example.
 The safety/shield model `Llama-Guard-3-8B` is also optional.

+## Deploying the Quickstart Baseline (Step 1)
+The instructions below will deploy the core AI stack (pgvector, llm-service, llama-stack) to your OpenShift environment.

 ### Installation Steps

 #### 1. Login to OpenShift